talkable/talkable-docs/source/partials/campaign_placements_description.rst

 Campaign Placements are the places (pages) on your site where the Campaigns are shown to your customers.

 **Managing Placements**.
-By default you already have all types of Placements created for you automatically.
+By default you already have all types of Placements created automatically.
 Campaigns that you create will attach to one of these Placements based on their types.
 If you want you can create a new Standalone Placement for your site matching another URL and attach another Standalone Campaigns there. **Note:** Placements are strictly tied to their Campaign types.